renanxcortes/springerQuarantineBooksR/README.md

 # Acknowledgments

-This is an R version of the `springer_free_books` project available at https://github.com/alexgand/springer_free_books.
+This project draw inspiration from the `springer_free_books` project available at https://github.com/alexgand/springer_free_books.

 Thank you, Springer!